Executive phishing revealed: explore its types, see real-life cases, and learn essential prevention tactics to secure your organization.

 Everyday phishing attacks often feel like a one-size-fits-all approach, with generic, pre-crafted email templates that require little personalization.
 They may impersonate a popular brand or service and use a sense of urgency to persuade the victim to take action.

-In contrast, whaling attacks are more like a tailored suit, designed to fit the target perfectly.
+In contrast, executive phishing attacks are more like a tailored suit, designed to fit the target perfectly.
 Cybercriminals conduct extensive research to gather information about the target, then craft personalized messages using the target's name, job title, or other personal information to establish trust and credibility.

 By understanding these differences and being aware of the various tactics used in both everyday phishing and executive phishing or whaling attacks, you'll be better equipped to spot the red flags and protect yourself and your organization from these cyber threats.